dpadevteam/dpa/content/posts/eight-tools-web-privacy.md

 {{< figure src="./tor.svg" caption="Tor Browser" height="200">}}

-A strong web privacy arsenal cannot be complete without a secure and private browser such as, [Tor Browser](https://www.torproject.org/), a secure browser that prevents websites from fingerprinting your browsers and tracking your web activity, with its fingerprinting prevention, multi-relay encryption, and browser isolation and sandbox features.
+A strong web privacy arsenal cannot be complete without a secure and private browser such as, [Tor Browser](https://www.torproject.org/), an open-source secure browser that prevents websites from fingerprinting your browsers and tracking your web activity, with its fingerprinting prevention, multi-relay encryption, and browser isolation and sandbox features.

 ## 6. Have I Been Pwned

-{< figure src="./haveibeenpwned.svg" caption="Have I Been Pwned" height="200">}}
+{{< figure src="./haveibeenpwned.svg" caption="Have I Been Pwned" height="200">}}

-[Have I Been Pwned](https://haveibeenpwned.com/) is a service by Troy Hunt, that allows you to check if your email addresses, passwords, and any other sensitive information may have been compromised, by searching through data breaches in the past.
+[Have I Been Pwned](https://haveibeenpwned.com/) is a free service by Troy Hunt, that allows you to check if your email addresses, passwords, and any other sensitive information may have been compromised, by searching through data breaches in the past.
 This tool can be beneficial reminder in regularly updating your credentials by choosing strong and secure passwords and other authentication methods.

 ## 7. DuckDuckGo

 {{< figure src="./duckduckgo.svg" caption="DuckDuckGo" height="200">}}

+[DuckDuckGo](https://duckduckgo.com) is a free, privacy-focused search engine that does not track or profile your search activity.
+It provides unbiased search results, uses encrypted connections, and offers additional privacy features, such as media proxies, to help maintain user anonymity on the web.

 ## 8. Cloudflare DNS (1.1.1.1)

 {{< figure src="./cloudflare.svg" caption="Cloudflare DNS" height="200">}}

+[Cloudflare's DNS resolver](https://1.1.1.1/) is a free, privacy-focused DNS resolution service that resolves DNS queries addresses quicker and more securely than many default DNS services provided by internet service providers, preventing interception through the DNS-over-HTTPS feature.
+Cloudflare's DNS resolver does not sell user data and wipes all logs of DNS queries within 24 hours.